Kinto/kinto-slides/2016.07.pybcn/index.rst

 ----

-This view exposes what plugins have registered using the previous method:
+This view exposes what plugins have registered via our custom method:

 .. code-block:: python